hajun-myoung/hajun-myoung/README.md

 [![Hajun's trophy](https://github-profile-trophy.vercel.app/?username=hajun-myoung&theme=onedark&row=1&column=7)](https://github.com/ryo-ma/github-profile-trophy)

 ## About the "Top Lang(Most used languages)"
-- Hidden languages: Jupyter Notebook, HTML, and CSS.
+- Hidden languages: Jupyter Notebook, HTML, and CSS

 ### Why are those hidden?
 - Jupyter Notebook: Showen by top lang.
-But it is not my primary lang.
+But it is not my primary lang
-- HTML and CSS: Not programming or a scripting language.
+- HTML and CSS: Not programming or a scripting language